T-Betts/CV/README.md

 #### Communcation

-I have always considered communictaion to be one of my strengths.
+I have always considered communication to be one of my strengths.
 During my Politics and History degree I was often involved in group work and discussions in seminars.
 While at Makers Academy I found myself well suited to pair programming and was a good team player in group projects, with strong contributions at standups and retros.

 #### Fast Learning